-Indeed, the complexity and requirements of running a wireless network these days mean that routers now have a much more varied feature set, as well has including hardware that is often found in computers.
+The complexity and requirements of running a wireless network these days mean that the best small business routers now have a much more varied feature set, including hardware often found in computers.

-If you work in an office, and you’re ready to bring your networking into the modern age with one of the best routers for businesses, you seriously need to check out the Netgear Orbi Pro.
-It's a modular Wi-Fi mesh system, but it makes some design and performance changes that specifically cater to the business user.
+If you work in an office and are ready to bring your networking into the modern age with one of the best routers for businesses, you seriously need to check out the Netgear Orbi Pro.
+It's a modular Wi-Fi mesh system, but it makes some design and performance changes that cater to the business user.

 Read the full review: Netgear Orbi Pro

-Technically speaking, the Nighthawk X10 is a consumer router but like the Asus model above, it offers features that you will usually find on business routers.
+Technically speaking, the Nighthawk X10 is a consumer router, but like the Asus model above, it offers features you will usually find on business routers.
 As technically advanced as most routers on this list, it is rated at 2600Mbps using 4x4 MU-MIMO and has plenty of LAN ports – seven Gigabit ones, in fact.
-You can aggregate a pair of them to reach 2Gbps and there’s even a 10G LAN SPF+ connector for NAS access (assuming you’ve got a device that supports this technology).
+You can aggregate a pair of them to reach 2Gbps, and there’s even a 10G LAN SPF+ connector for NAS access (assuming you’ve got a device that supports this technology).

-Add in a pair of USB 3.0 ports and some powerful hardware (quad-core ARM processor clocked at 1.7GHz, 1GB RAM and 512MB storage) and you can see why this Netgear router will appeal to businesses as well as enthusiast-level consumers.
+Add in a pair of USB 3.0 ports and some powerful hardware (quad-core ARM processor clocked at 1.7GHz, 1GB RAM, and 512MB storage), and you can see why this Netgear router will appeal to businesses as well as enthusiast-level consumers.

-The Synology RT2600ac is what you get when you fuse a traditional wireless router with a network-attached storage device or NAS (well, it gives you a bit more besides, too).
-The company is mostly known for its NAS boxes and while the modem doesn’t boast the beefiest specs or even a conventionally attractive shell like most of the competition, the RT2600ac packs a ton of features (like built-in VPN and the ability to aggregate two WAN ports) that make it worth your while.
+The Synology RT2600ac (opens in new tab) is what you get when you fuse a traditional wireless router with a network-attached storage device or NAS (well, it gives you a bit more besides, too).
+The company is known chiefly for its NAS boxes, and while the modem doesn’t boast the beefiest specs or even a conventionally attractive shell like most of the competition, the RT2600ac packs a ton of features (like built-in VPN and the ability to aggregate two WAN ports) that make it worth your while.

 Read the full review: Synology RT2600ac